invenia/blog/_posts/JuliaLangFeatures.md

 ## ✖️ Juxtaposition multiplication, convenient syntax for Units

  - [Unitful](https://github.com/ajkeller34/Unitful.jl) is really cool.
- - Units can protect you against arithmetic mistakes.
+ - Units are helpful for protecting against arithmetic mistakes.
  - It is easy to write "2 meters" as `2m`, and units are used.
  - It is not magic.